Annual Contract Value (ACV): Definition, Formula, and Examples

 In addition to ACV, there are other key subscription metrics in the SaaS space that help businesses understand their revenue streams and growth potential.
 Let’s dive into annual recurring revenue (ARR) and total contract value (TCV), and see how they complement ACV to give a full financial picture.

 Annual contract value and annual recurring revenue are seen as cousins in the sales world.
-Because the definitions are so similar and the values can sometimes mirror each other, annual contract value and annual recurring revenue are often confused for one another.
+Because the definitions are so similar and the values can sometimes overlap, annual contract value and annual recurring revenue are often confused with each other.
 Let’s set the record straight.

 The best way to show an example of ACV and ARR is to work with multiple customers and measure values over multiple years.